Dazcam/Bioinformatics-tutorials/pages/annotation/annotation_intro.md

 - `chrU_`: unplaced sequences (chromosome of origin unknown)
 - `_alt`: an alternate contig (patch) of the primary assembly (sometimes very similar to primary sequence, sometimes highly divergent)

+Genome assemblies are represented in various genome browsers and databases including Ensembl, NCBI and UCSC Genome Browser.

 ## Genome Annotation